zkrising/Tachi/docs/docs/wiki/score-oddities.md

 You can't check the score timestamp.
 Games like LR2 do not store timestamps, games like E-Amusement lie about their timestamps and generally clobber them.
 PLI infamously lied about almost all their timestamps to hide what players were playing, etc.

-Similarly, scores are sometimes duplicated across services -- someone might import their ARC scores to PLI using their integration.
+Similarly, scores are sometimes duplicated across services -- someone might import their FLO scores to EAG using their integration.
 Those timestamps also get clobbered.

 It is safer to be right all the time on deduplication and sacrifice this case.